Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: GENERAL RELATIVITY AND GRAVITON

 In the Penrose spinorial formalism\cite{P-R1984}, the linearized Bianchi identity takes the form \

 where $(...)$ denotes symmetrization.
 The left-hand side contains the Weyl tensor and the right-hand side of the relation contains the Ricci tensor, which describes the sources.
 It is considered as the graviton wave equation.
-This point of view essentially identifies the Einstein tensor with the sources, i.e. it defines the gravitational sources.

 I have already pointed out that PCFT defines only metrics which admit geodetic and shear-free congruences.
 In this case the flags $\lambda ^{A}$ of the LCR-structure tetrad must satisfy the condition \